 Flip it and cook the other side as well for 2 minutes.

 The crepes are ready.
 Serve them hot with any chutney like Bell Pepper Chutney or Lettuce Leaves Chutney.
 These crepes are super soft and filling.
 They can be enjoyed by themselves as well.
 Love these flavored Uttapams.
 It surely is going to become a regular feature in my kitchen!
 Butternut Squash Crepes/Pumpkin Uttapam can be enjoyed over breakfast,lunch or dinner.
-Do try this super easy recipe and let me know how it was!subscribe to our newsletter to get regular recipe updates and more.
-Follow Cookilicious on Twitter and Instagram and tag your food pics to #cookiliciousveg.
-And like always, keep your cooking delicious!
+Do try this super easy recipe and let me know how it was!Instagram, Facebook and Twitter!